 : > configure serviceenginegroup Default-Group : serviceenginegroup> enable_routing Overwriting the previously entered value for enable_routing : serviceenginegroup> save

-- The above steps complete the SE group configuration to enable routing.
+The above steps completes the SE group configuration to enable routing.
+However, the network is incomplete without the front-end routers and back-end servers being configured accordingly.
+Starting with Avi Vantage version 18.2.5, the above steps completes the configuration of routing for Service Engine Group via Network Service.
 However, the network is incomplete without the front-end routers and back-end servers being configured accordingly.

-a.
-Configure the default gateway of back-end server(s) to point to floating interface IP of SE (the one in server network)
+Back-end server configuration. a.
+Configure the default gateway of back-end server(s) to point to floating interface IP of SE (the one in server network).

 route add default gw 10.10.10.11

 This ensures that all the traffic including return (VIP) traffic from the back-end network uses SE for all northbound traffic.